GeneSysElektronik/adma_ros_driver/README.md

 NOTE: Increasing the replay_rate depends on the computer performance so it may can lead to missing messages.
 Therefore the converter prints at the end a log to the console how many messages where written to the defined file.
 This value you can compare with the value that is defined in the `metadata.yaml` (look for the topic `/genesys/adma/data_recorded` and then the `message_count` entry).
 All messages where written when those values are the same (1 less is also ok..).

-## Re-use old recorded data
+## Re-use old recorded data (ROSBAG & GSDB)

-Since V3.3.4 it is possible to record rosbags that also publish the raw byte data received from the ADMA by UDP.
+Since V3.3.4 it was possible to record rosbags that also publish the raw byte data received from the ADMA by UDP.
 Therefore it subscribes to the topic `genesys/adma/data_recorded`.
-For recording the raw data the following steps have to be executed:

-1. Switching the parameter `mode` to `record`.

-This will add the additional topic and also start the recording of the rosbag.
-The process can be closed by pressing Ctrl+C after it's finished.
+With the latest Release, this raw data recording was replaced with the `*.gsdb` file that can also be used for ADMA-PP without ROS2.

 ### Replay recorded rosbag
 For replaying the raw data the following parameters have to be configured: